How Kaptrix Works

 Full auditability

-Continuous reasoning that stays live throughout diligence
+Continuous reasoning that stays live throughout the read

 What Kaptrix will not do